 America was born bankrupt.
 We won the revolution, but lost everything else.
 Our economy was dependent on Great Britain.
-We produced raw material, but Great Britain turned those materials into goods for the world’s markets.
+We had raw material, but it was Great Britain who turned those materials into goods for world markets.

 Not merely did we depend on the British to supply us with finished goods we could not produce ourselves, we depended on British banks, British shipping, and British trade routes.

 Everything has a price and we had no money.
 We had hoped we could reach an agreement with England short of war and had there been a less intransigent monarch on the throne at the time, we might have been able to do so.
 Despite the Massachusetts “Sam Adams faction” who were hellbent for battle, most colonists felt at least some allegiance to England.